In this section

 content_type

-Contains the information on MIME type of the body obtained from the Content-Type header of the HTTP request or response (depending on what type of message is being analyzed).
+Contains information on the MIME type of the body obtained from the Content-Type header of the HTTP request or response (depending on the type of the message being analyzed).

 scan_error